Council's rights, obligations and responsibilities as landlord

 - checking in with your organisation at least once a year

-- contacting you about your lease or licence renewal between nine to twelve months before its expiry date.
+- contacting you about your lease or licence renewal at least nine months before its expiry date.

 For further advice on Council's rights and responsibilities as landlord, phone Council on 07 3403 8888.